allen-garvey/artour/README.md

 # Artour

-A CMS and blog for photography and artwork.
+A CMS and blog static site generator specifically designed for photography and artwork.

 ## Getting Started
   * Install dependencies with `mix deps.get`